istio/istio.io/content/en/docs/ambient/getting-started/enforce-auth-policies/index.md

 EOF
 {{< /text >}}

 Note the `targetRefs` field is used to specify the target service for the authorization policy.
-The rules section is similar as before, btu this time we added the `to` section to specify the operation that is allowed.
+The rules section is similar as before, but this time we added the `to` section to specify the operation that is allowed.

 Let's confirm the new waypoint proxy is enforcing the updated authorization policy: